lijie1212/lijie1212/README.md

 ## English

-> A college student preparing for an internship, focused on SRE, Linux operations, cloud computing, automation, and AI-powered operations.
+> A college student preparing for an internship, focused on SRE, Linux operations, cloud computing, automation, monitoring, and AI-powered operations.

 ---